ahmedmgelwan/AutoEDAPy/readme.md

 #### `AutoEDA(file_path)`

-The constructor of the `AutoEDA` class takes a file path as its parameter, pointing to a CSV or Excel file containing the dataset.
+The EDA class constructor accepts a file path parameter that points to a CSV or Excel dataset file.
 It loads the dataset into a pandas DataFrame based on the file extension.
 ### Exploratory Data Analysis

 #### `explore_data()`